ClusterLabs/PAF/docs/workshop/en/prerequisites.md

   ssh-copy-id <user>@<ip hyperviseur>
   ~~~

-* The VM should be able to communicate between eachother using their node names,
+* The VM should be able to communicate between each other using their node
-  e.g.:
+  names, e.g.:

   ~~~
   cat >> /etc/hosts <<EOF